Short-Term & Temporary Disability in Arizona | Qualifications

 AHCCS

 The Arizona Health Care Cost Containment System (AHCCCS) does not offer short-term disability.
-State Medicaid recipients will have to look elsewhere for financial support while unable to work.
+State Medicaid recipients who cannot work must seek financial support elsewhere.

 AHCCCS recipients are often eligible for home repair grants available to low-income families through at least three federal initiatives.